How to manipulate DOM using a service worker

 Use the developer tools in your browser to debug service workers and look for errors or unusual behavior in your application.

-Always run your code on HTTPS when working with a service worker because the service worker only works on HTTPS
+Always run your code on HTTPS when working with a service worker because the service worker only works on HTTPS.

 Maintain as little complexity as possible in the service worker script.
 When performing simple tasks, avoid using large libraries or frameworks.

-Use tools like a workbox to set up and manage service workers, as this tool will make it easier to catch the strategies.
+Use tools like a workbox to set up and manage service workers, as this tool will make it easier to catch strategies.

 Conclusion

-Finally, manipulating the DOM with a service worker can be a powerful tool for developing offline-capable web applications and improving website performance.
 A service worker can provide users with a seamless experience even when offline by intercepting network requests and serving cached resources.
-In this article, we learned how to register a service worker and how to manipulate DOM with it.

 Jscrambler